 Moral stance: you are not a lottery ticket… and be a monopoly of one

 A cursory read of Fooled by Randomness by easily impressionable minds would lead us to conclude that randomness plays such an outsized role in life that thinking that we can control our destiny is a quixotic stance at best.
 I adopted that position for a couple of years, it made me sound smart and philosophical, but didn’t provide any advancement.
-Then I read a few books by Richard Dawkins and understood that, even if some ultimate truths are unattainable, we just have to keep trying to reach them.
-That’s because, in the process, we make discoveries of things we never thought existed or were possible.
+Then I read a few books by Richard Dawkins and understood that, even if some ultimate truths are unattainable, we just have to keep trying to reach them, because, in the process, we make discoveries of things we never thought existed or were possible.

 Thiel makes the same argument as Dawkins.
 If we believe the future is definite (as opposed to ruled by randomness), it makes sense to work to try to shape it.
 And in the process, let’s not try to be a multi-faceted mediocre and call ourselves “well-rounded”, we should strive to find the one best thing to do and then do it.
 We spent too much effort trying to be indistinguishable, when we should instead be focused on being great at something specific… and be a monopoly of one.